-The parallel bus and pins are then in use by the display until displayio.release_displays() is called even after a reload.
+The parallel bus and pins are then in use by the display until displayio.release\displays() is called even after a reload.
 (It does this so CircuitPython can use the display after your code is done.)
-So, the first time you initialize a display bus in code.py you should call displayio.release_displays() first, otherwise it will error after the first code.py run.
+So, the first time you initialize a display bus in code.py you should call displayio.release\displays() first, otherwise it will error after the first code.py run.

-- data_pins (microcontroller.Pin) A list of data pins.
-Specify exactly one of data_pins or data0. - dataO (microcontroller.Pin) The first data pin.
-The rest are implied - command (microcontroller.Pin) Data or command pin - chip select (microcontroller.Pin) Chip select pin - write (microcontroller.Pin) Write pin - read (microcontroller.Pin) Read pin - reset (microcontroller.Pin) Reset pin - frequency (int) The communication frequency in Hz for the display on the bus reset (self) \rightarrow None
+- data\pins (microcontroller.Pin) A list of data pins.
+Specify exactly one of data\pins or data0. - data0 (microcontroller.Pin) The first data pin.
+The rest are implied - command (microcontroller.Pin) Data or command pin - chip\select (microcontroller.Pin) Chip select pin - write (microcontroller.Pin) Write pin - read (microcontroller.Pin) Read pin - reset (microcontroller.Pin) Reset pin send(self, command: int, data: circuitpython\typing.ReadableBuffer) $\rightarrow$ None